datastructures-js/linked-list/README.md

 ```

 ### .filter(cb)
-returns a filtered linked list of all the nodes that returns true from the callback.
+returns a filtered list of all the nodes that returns true from the callback.

 <table>
  <tr><th align="center" colspan="2">params</th></tr>